ric-cardo/portfolio/README.md

 password: 123
 serverUrl: http://localhost:9000
 ```
-### issue
-Unable to delete mocked jobs when database is setup for the first time.

 Dojit Games
 ----------
 Below are links to games and website i created during my time at dojit.